LouisRossouw/ping-ping/README.md

     },
 ]

-or specific days / time
+or specific days / time:
+      ...rest
     "hour": 18,
     "minute": 0
     or "day_of_week": "sun", # mon-fri